Alaró: Country estates

 The municipality's most characteristic image is that of the twin peaks, Castell and s Álcadena, which inspired numerous legends about kings and witches.
 This panorama is a landmark when entering the village from Consell.
 However it is also possible to reach Alaro by taking the secondary Ragieur road, the Santa Maria road or by way of Lloseta where there is another kind of scenery to enjoy, perhaps not so spectacular but certainly picturesque.

 There are many country estates along these secondary roads, evidence of the rural economy that existed until the advent of tourism: Son Antelm and Son Fiol, on the Santa Maria road, Sa Teulera, on the Coanegegre-Alaro road, Son Penyaflor and Son Curt on the Castell road.
 Son Palou was an important family of the area.
 Manor Son Palou was their country estate.
 Son Forteza, Son Guitart and Son Grau are on the way to Lloseta.

 Economy

 One of the most important economic activities in Alaró for years was the shoe industry.
 Alaró municipality once had up to 30 factories and more than 2000 people dedicated to this activity.
 Today, that industry has been reduced to a minimum, with only one major company in that sector.
 There were also important lignite mines, now closed, relevant to the activities of electricity generation and distribution.
 For some time they belonged to the electric company GESA (now part of the Endesa group).

-Today, the town of Alaro, like many others on the island has become commuter town, with most of its inhabitants working in the capital of the island (Palma de Mallorca).
+Today, the town of Alaró, like many others on the island has become a commuter town, with most of its inhabitants working in the capital of the island (Palma de Mallorca).